ModernizationDigital/playbook-3/_playbook/data-integration.md

 #### Data and Modernization

 Data fuels digital transformation.
 Legacy applications can have a lot of data.
 Gigabytes, terabytes and even pedabytes.
 When you modernize your applications, you can make use of cloud native technology.
 Cloud native apps have phenomenal capabilities to analyze data.
 Proper use of cloud data analysis can increase business insights which can drive innovation and success.

-How can we get our data to the cloud?
+Which leads to: How can we get our data to the cloud?

 Below is a few fun videos to show you how large data transfers can happen, and then this section will also talk about the ways you might want to store your data, and some proven data modernization solutions.

 <hr />
 <iframe width='800' height='450' src="https://www.youtube.com/embed/8vQmTZTq7nw" frameborder="0" allowfullscreen></iframe>